A little bit of context: the energy authority (ARERA)

 |

-- Wholesale: shippers buy gas from importers or producers and resell it to industries, thermoelectric power plants, and the sales company.
+- Wholesale: shippers buy gas from importers or producers and resell it to industrial customers, thermoelectric plants and retail suppliers.

 |